 A backlog of orders as well as concerted marketing efforts by carmakers have minimized the impact from April's consumption tax hike on sales between April and June — but there are still concerns about sales volume after July, the chairman of the ...
-Japan Times, 1 week ago
+Japan Times, 1 month ago

 TOKYO -- The 2015 Tokyo Motor Show will be held from Oct.
 29 to Nov.
 8, three weeks earlier than usual to avoid an overlap with other international auto shows.
 Chairman Fumihiko Ike of the Japan Automobile Manufacturers Association made the ...Nikkei Asian Review, 1 month ago

 on your WebpageAdd Widget >Get your members hooked!